orel56000/IDF-Lomdot-solver/README.md

 Solves IDF's lomdot
-Available to all chrome based browsers that support extenstion.
+Available to all chrome based browsers that support extension.
 Even mobile phones.

 Old:
 Just copy all the `script.js` content, and paste it on the console (F12 -> console).

 New:
-Download the chrome extenstion from the release tab, install in a supported browser (For example: KIWI), active it from extenstions tab, and start a lomda.
+Download the chrome extension from the release tab, install in a supported browser (For example: KIWI), active it from extensions tab, and start a lomda.